nguyedt/GreenLabelingCausal/README.md

 ## Notes

 This repository is intended as a research portfolio artifact.
-Code and raw data are omitted due to confidentiality constraints.
+Code and raw data can be available upon personal request.

 ---

 **Contact:**
 Dung Nguyen
-(LinkedIn / email available upon request)